State Department’s Bureau of Educational and Cultural Affairs

-The Institute of International Education administers and coordinates the Fulbright U.S. Student Program on behalf of the U.S. Department of State, including the annual competition for grants.
-For further information, please visit http://fulbright.state.gov.
+The Institute of International Education administers the Fulbright U.S. Student Program, including the annual competition for grant awards, on behalf of the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
+For further information, please visit www.iie.org.

 |1827 - Lindenwood University • 209 S. Kingshighway • St. Charles, MO 63301|